vipulkumawat/IQ/DesignPatterns.md

 public abstract String processData(String data);
 }

-XMLDataRenderer will implement readData and processData differently from TextDataRenderer.
+XMLDataRenderer will implement readData and processData differently from TextDataRenderer but the render algorithm remains same.